Terence McKenna: Death

 McKenna was a longtime sufferer of migraines, but on 22 May 1999 he began to have unusually extreme and painful headaches.
-He then collapsed due to a seizure.
-McKenna was diagnosed with glioblastoma multiforme, a highly aggressive form of brain cancer.
+In addition to the headaches, he described entering a powerful altered state of consciousness with hallucinations and perceptual distortions in conjunction with multiple seizures.
+Then his blood pressure dropped and he collapsed.
+He was taken to the hospital and diagnosed with glioblastoma multiforme, a highly aggressive form of brain cancer.
 For the next several months he underwent various treatments, including experimental gamma knife radiation treatment.
 According to Wired magazine, McKenna was worried that his tumor may have been caused by his psychedelic drug use, or his 35 years of daily cannabis smoking; however, his doctors assured him there was no causal relation.

 In late 1999, McKenna described his thoughts concerning his impending death to interviewer Erik Davis:

 I always thought death would come on the freeway in a few horrifying moments, so you'd have no time to sort it out.
 Having months and months to look at it and think about it and talk to people and hear what they have to say, it's a kind of blessing.
 It's certainly an opportunity to grow up and get a grip and sort it all out.
 Just being told by an unsmiling guy in a white coat that you're going to be dead in four months definitely turns on the lights. ...
 It makes life rich and poignant.
 When it first happened, and I got these diagnoses, I could see the light of eternity, à la William Blake, shining through every leaf.
 I mean, a bug walking across the ground moved me to tears.

-McKenna died on April 3, 2000, at the age of 53.
+McKenna died at a friend's home in San Rafael, California, on April 3, 2000, at the age of 53.

 Library fire and insect collection

-McKenna's library of over 3,000 rare books and personal notes was destroyed in a fire in Monterey, California on February 7, 2007.
+McKenna's library of over 3,000 rare books and personal notes was destroyed in a fire in Monterey, California, on February 7, 2007.
 An index of McKenna's library was preserved by his brother Dennis.

 McKenna studied Lepidoptera and entomology in the 1960s, and his studies included hunting for butterflies, primarily in Colombia and Indonesia, creating a large collection of insect specimens.
 After McKenna's death, his daughter, the artist and photographer Klea McKenna, preserved his insect collection, turning it into a gallery installation, then publishing The Butterfly Hunter, a book of 122 insect photos from a set of over 2,000 specimens McKenna collected between 1969 and 1972, alongside maps of his collecting routes through rainforests in Southeast Asia and South America.
 McKenna's insect collection was consistent with his interest in Victorian-era explorers and naturalists, and his worldview based on close observation of nature.
-In the 1970s, when he was still collecting, he became quite squeamish and guilt-ridden about the necessity of killing butterflies in order to collect and classify them, according to McKenna's daughter, this led him to cease his entomological studies.
+In the 1970s, when he was still collecting, he became quite squeamish and guilt-ridden about the necessity of killing butterflies in order to collect and classify them, according to McKenna's daughter; this led him to cease his entomological studies.